All about court orders

 For information on how to change an order, see our step-by-step guides How to change an order if you and your spouse can't agree and How to change an order in Supreme Court if you both agree.

-Sometimes you may wish to dispute the interim court order that was made; this is called an appeal.
+Sometimes you may want to dispute (argue against) the interim court order that was made; this is called an appeal.
 For more information, see our fact sheet Can you appeal an order?

 Back to: Previous